isomerpages/moe-deyisec/_departments/Mathematics.md

 grounding and quick-thinking abilities.
 Their achievements reflect the spirit of exploration and excellence that the Mathematics Department seeks to nurture in all our learners.</p>
-<p>in the Animation and Game Making (AGM) Competition 2025, Izyan Hafiy BinmMohamad
+<p>In the Animation and Game Making (AGM) Competition 2025, Izyan Hafiy BinmMohamad
 Shaifful achieved the Bronze Award, a national event organised by the Computer Education Unit for secondary school students taking Computer Applications (CPA).
 This prestigious platform showcases the best in student-created